2022 Joint Nakba and Israeli-Palestinian Joint Memorial Day Ceremonies

 We hope you will be inspired by these books and our online tools.
 Please use these tools to come up with creative, constructive nonviolent actions and let us know what you are doing so we can spread the inspiration to others.

 If you believe, as I do, that the world needs to learn about the power of nonviolence, please consider helping us build the organization I founded and have given much of my life to - Nonviolence International.
 If you can make a gift to support this work, please do so here.

 Below, please see the full ceremony.
-I am introduced at 56:50.
+Mubarak is introduced at 56:50.
 See also the video below featuring Sami Awad.